 So here’s a quick snapshot into my day what I did, what I learnt and who I met.

-It started with me forgetting to make a pack lunch for my daughter who was off on a school trip!
+It started with me forgetting to make a packed lunch for my daughter who was off on a school trip!
 Suffice to say she didn’t go hungry and I think I am forgiven.

 The press team were in full force and I had a split second to grab his attention to tell him about 2to3days and I did, phew!
 The upshot of which is I am now in touch with his colleague who is responsible for talent acquisition, so watch this space.